deepdhar/task-manager-frontend/README.md

 # Task Manager App

-A simple and intuitive task management application built with **React Native** and **React Native Paper**.
+An intuitive task management application built with **React Native** and **React Native Paper**.
 This app allows users to create, update, and delete tasks, as well as manage their accounts with features like login, signup, and password reset.

 ---